-Overall, we were impressed with the BD550's Blu-ray image quality, especially for an entry-level player.
-It passed all of the most important test patterns and program material tests, putting it in the top tier of Blu-ray players we've reviewed this year.
-As usual, the most dedicated videophiles will still prefer the very slightly better Blu-ray picture produced by the Oppo BDP-83, but the vast majority of high-definition movie fans will be perfectly satisfied with the BD550's Blu-ray image quality.
+Overall, we were impressed with the BD570's Blu-ray image quality, as it passed all of the most important test patterns and program material tests.
+As usual, the most dedicated videophiles will still prefer the very slightly better Blu-ray image quality of the Oppo BDP-83, but the vast majority of high-definition movie fans will be perfectly satisfied with the BD570's Blu-ray image quality.

-All our testing was conducted via HDMI at 1080p/60, with the Samsung PN58B650 display and Oppo BDP-83 and Sony BDP-S570 for comparison.
-If your display supports and correctly handles 24 frames per second output (also known as 1080p/24), you can largely ignore these tests as we find all players to have virtually identical 1080p/24 performance.
+All our testing was conducted via HDMI at 1080p/60, with the Sony Bravia KDL-55XBR8 display and Oppo BDP-83 and Sony BDP-S570 for comparison.
 For more information on our testing procedure, consult our full guide to how we test Blu-ray players.
-Home theater enthusiasts can also see more-detailed testing results in our 2010 Blu-ray players comparison chart.
+Home theater enthusiasts can also see more detailed testing results in our 2010 Blu-ray players comparison chart.

 |Blu-ray image quality: Test patterns|

 The BD570's performance on test patterns was largely solid.
 First off, it passed the two most important tests--the film and video resolution tests--that generally indicate the player will have no issues on the vast majority of Blu-ray titles.
 We did notice the BD570 slipped a bit on the film resolution test, showing moire for a second, which is something we didn't see on our reference Oppo BDP-83.
 However, we didn't notice any issues in actual program material.